-The departments of Education and Higher Education maintain resources related to work-based learning opportunities for students.
-Secondary students and educators, as well as Ohio businesses can access the Work-Based Learning Toolkit on the Department of Education website.
+ODEW and ODHE maintain resources related to work-based learning opportunities for students.
+Secondary students and educators, as well as Ohio businesses can access the Work-Based Learning Toolkit on the ODEW website.
 Students can demonstrate mastery of competencies identified in their training plans to earn credit in academic and technical coursework.

-B.2.e.
-Describe how the eligible agency will involve parents, academic and career-technical education teachers, administrators, faculty, career guidance and academic counselors, local business (including small businesses), labor organizations, and representatives of Indian Tribes and Tribal organizations, as appropriate, in the planning, development, implementation, and evaluation of its career-technical education programs.
+E. Describe how the eligible agency will involve parents, academic and Career-Technical Education teachers, administrators, faculty, career guidance and academic counselors, local business (including small businesses), labor organizations, and representatives of Indian Tribes and Tribal organizations, as appropriate, in the planning, development, implementation, and evaluation of its Career-Technical Education programs.
 (Section 122(d)(12) of Perkins V)